jessefrench/SimplyBooksAPI/README.md

 <h2 id="postman-documentation">📄 Postman Documentation</h2>

-You can also check out the [SimplyBooksAPI Postman Documentation](https://documenter.getpostman.com/view/21397951/2sAXxMgu1p) to learn more about the API routes and see examples of how each request and response should look.
+Check out the [SimplyBooksAPI Postman Documentation](https://documenter.getpostman.com/view/21397951/2sAXxMgu1p) to learn more about the API routes and see examples of how each request and response should look.

+<h2 id="walkthrough-video">🎥 Walkthrough Video</h2>

+You can also check out this quick [video](https://www.loom.com/share/1338aa1fcf3e4ba5b77e77ac97b57811?sid=7e4a1eee-fb7c-4427-b91d-19847ecb069b) that walks through each endpoint using Swagger UI.